gschian0/cursor-cloud-agent-tests/README.md

 ### Calendar
 - Monthly, weekly, and daily views
-- Drag and drop event creation
+- Click on empty days to create events (auto-fills date)
+- Click on events to view details, edit, or delete
-- Color-coded events
+- Color-coded events with improved readability
-- Event details modal
+- Event details modal with full information display

 ### CRM Contacts
 - Contact management with full details